Allergy Anaphylaxis

 School Nursing

-In this section there is all forms and resources available for caring for students with anaphylactic allergies to anything.
+This section includes all forms and resources available for those who care for students who have anaphylactic reactions to allergies.

-Anaphylaxis is a chronic condition affecting 5%-10% of the children in the United States.
+Anaphylaxis is a chronic condition that affects 5%-10% of the children in the United States.
 It can be serious and life-threatening, but it can also be controlled.
-Symptoms of allergies can be mild, severe, or fatal, regardless of previous reaction.
+Symptoms of allergies can be mild, severe, or fatal regardless of previous reaction.

 There are 8 foods that account for 90% of all food-allergic reactions.
 These are: milk, eggs, peanuts, tree nuts (walnuts, cashews, etc.), fish, shellfish, soy, and wheat.
 Other common allergens include insect stings and latex.